-During the year, a partially-owned subsidiary incorporated in Hong Kong namely Take My Hand Bella Limited was deregistered.
+During the year ended 31 March 2020, a partially-owned subsidiary incorporated in Hong Kong namely Take My Hand Bella Limited was deregistered.
 No gain or loss was recognised in profit or loss on deregistration of this subsidiary.

-During the year, the Group acquired additional 40% ownership interest in its subsidiary, Take My Hand Limited.
+During the year ended 31 March 2020, the Group acquired additional 40% ownership interest in its subsidiary, Take My Hand Limited.
 Following the acquisition, Take My Hand Limited became a wholly-owned subsidiary of the Group.